mqtt2go/mqtt2go.github.io/dev/mqtt2go-controllers.md

 ### Set commands

 The set commands are used to change / add device parameters and information.
-They are exactly the same as in Table with MQTT2GO commands with the addition of the set_group command type, which is used to set / change the group of selected end device.
+They are exactly the same as in Table with MQTT2GO commands with the addition of the <strong>set_group</strong> command type, which is used to set / change the group of selected end device.
 Its JSON body is:

 ```json
 {